google/cadvisor/README.md

 To quickly tryout cAdvisor on your machine with Docker, we have a Docker image that includes everything you need to get started.
 You can run a single cAdvisor to monitor the whole machine.
 Simply run:

 ```
+VERSION=v0.35.0 # use the latest release version from https://github.com/google/cadvisor/releases
 sudo docker run \
   --volume=/:/rootfs:ro \
   --volume=/var/run:/var/run:ro \